 Successful and sustainable Public-Private Engagement builds on contributions from both the public and the private sector, with each sector contributing to the success of the other.
 While the public sector is more likely to invest in long-term programmes and the underpinning core infrastructures needed for sustained high-quality weather and climate monitoring, the private sector can be more responsive to targeted investments to bridge data gaps and to meet special customers’ needs.
 The private sector is also faster at applying in the application of innovation and emerging technologies.
 The public sector’s deep understanding of societal needs and trusted connection with citizens and with governing authorities are critical in assuring community safety through responsiveness to authoritative warnings.
 At the same time, the technological agility of the private sector may present opportunities to meet novel and emerging service needs.
 WMO offers a strong foundation of science, data and global standards which can inform and influence the development of these services and offer assurance to end-users regarding their quality.
 The private sector depends on the essential scientific and observational underpinning provided by the public sector and can be a powerful advocate for sustained government investment in core public infrastructure and capability.

 A fair and equitable exchange of data and products is essential for the success of the entire weather enterprise as data availability is crucial for life-saving missions, such as disaster risk reduction, and for meeting the breadth of societal demands that cannot be met by a single sector, especially in the least developed countries.
-Putting in place and extending an agreed framework for sustainable and affordable conditions for access to data, equally and reciprocally applicable to the private and public sectors, is an essential to fully realize step in fully realizing the potential of all sectors.
+Putting in place and extending an agreed framework for sustainable and affordable conditions for access to data, equally and reciprocally [Karnawati] applicable to the private and public sectors, is an essential to fully realize step in fully realizing the potential of all sectors.

 4.4 Guiding principles for Public-Private Engagement